sardana-org/sardana/doc/source/users/faq.rst

 The main differences between CT, ZeroD and OneD/TwoD are:

-1. The ZeroDController class is neither Startable nor Loadable, so the exposure time can not be given to the controller and not action can be performed at the start of the scan.
+1. The ZeroDController class is neither Startable nor Loadable, so the exposure time can not be given to the controller and no action can be performed at the start of the scan.
 CounterTimerController/OneDController/TwoDController classes are
 Startable and Loadable.

-2. The output value of ZeroD and CT is continuosly read during the scan (functions PreReadAll/PreReadOne/ReadAll/ReadOne of the controllers classes of these types are continuously called).
+2. The output value of ZeroD and CT is continuously read during the scan (functions PreReadAll/PreReadOne/ReadAll/ReadOne of the controllers classes of these types are continuously called).
 OneD/TwoD read the value only at the end of the acquisition time.
 Slow actions (like readout of images or spectra